wrathematics/coop/README.md

 devtools::install_github("wrathematics/fastco")
 ```

-The source code is also separated from the necessary R wrapper
-code.
-So it easily builds as a shared library after removing
+The C internals are completely separated from the R wrapper code.
+So if you prefer, you can easily build this as a C shared library after removing the file `src/wrapper.c`.
-`src/wrapper.c`.